orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_nat_rule.md

 - `edge_gateway_name` (String) (ForceNew) The Name of the Edge Gateway.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_name`, `edge_gateway_id`.
 - `enabled` (Boolean) Enable or Disable the Nat Rule.
 Value defaults to `true`.
 - `firewall_match` (String) You can set a firewall match rule to determine how firewall is applied during NAT.
 Value must be one of: `MATCH_INTERNAL_ADDRESS` (Applies firewall rule to the internal address of a NAT rule.), `MATCH_EXTERNAL_ADDRESS` (Applies firewall rule to the external address of a NAT rule.), `BYPASS` (Skip applying firewall rule to NAT rule.).
 - `priority` (Number) If an address has multiple NAT rule, you can assign these rule different priorities to determine the order in which they are applied.
 A lower value means a higher priority for this rule.
+Value defaults to `0`.
 - `snat_destination_address` (String) The destination addresses to match in the SNAT Rule.
 This must be supplied as a single IP or Network CIDR.
 Providing no value for this field results in match with ANY destination network.
 If rule_type attribute is set and the value is one of `"DNAT"`, `"NO_DNAT"`, `"REFLEXIVE"`, this attribute is NULL.

 ### Read-Only